 Americans love their credit cards.
-In fact, 80 percent of consumers prefer to pay with a credit card as opposed to cash.
+In fact, studies suggest you're likely to spend more with a credit card than you would with cash.
 With such a strong preference for plastic, what is the customer defection risk for the merchant if a surcharge is applied?
 I have seen estimates as high as 50+ percent of customers indicate they would switch merchants to avoid paying a surcharge.
 That’s a real risk during an economic time when we’re all trying to make purchasing more convenient and frictionless for consumers.

 The shop in my story will continue to get my business only because I don’t have a conveniently located alternative.
 If there was another shop nearby that didn’t surcharge, I’d move my business.